Indian Women in the History of Yoga

 Women in the Formation of Yoga

-Women of Vedic India were intellectuals, teachers and scholars, with several female writers contributing to the Rig Veda alone.Numerous female statues of the Classical Age excavated across the Indian subcontinent reflect a continued deep reverence for feminine divinity, spiritual power and the embodiment of yogic wisdom.
 A remarkable example is the Yogini Temples, where exquisite stone carvings of female yogis stand in open-air circular sanctuaries.
-These statues represent mystical female ascetics associated with Tantra, embodying both fierce and benevolent aspects of the divine feminine, and serve as enduring reminders of women’s integral role in India’s spiritual heritage.
+These statues represent mystical female ascetics who embody both fierce and benevolent aspects of the divine feminine, serving as enduring reminders of women’s integral role in India’s spiritual heritage.

 Despite the androcentrism of the time, women knew that there was more than one way to attain spiritual liberation.
 So they practiced in private.
 Their yogic path was mainly Bhakti (the path of love, faith and devotion) as it was one of the few spiritual avenues that they were permitted to take.
 Through this practice, they planted the seeds of spirituality in their children that continued through the generations.